Magnetic relaxation in uranium ferromagnetic superconductors: Abstract

 \section{Abstract}

-There is developed a phenomenological theory of quasi-elastic neutron scattering in the itinerant ferromagnets UGe$_2$ and UCoGe based on their property that magnetization supported by the moments located at uranium atoms is not conserved quantity relaxing to equilibrium by the interaction with itinerant electrons subsystem.
+There is proposed a phenomenological description of quasi-elastic neutron scattering in the ferromagnetic metals UGe$_2$ and UCoGe based on their property that magnetization supported by the moments located at uranium atoms in an orthorhombic crystal is not conserved quantity relaxing to equilibrium by the interaction with itinerant electron subsystem.
 As result the line width of quasi elastic neutron scattering at $q\to 0$ acquires nonvanishing value at all temperatures but the Curie temperature.

 The family of heavy fermionic uranium metallic compounds UGe$_2$, URhGe and UCoGe possesses astonishing property of coexistence of superconductivity and ferromagnetism ( for the most recent reviews see \cite{Aoki11,Aoki12}).
 Ferromagnetism does not suppress the superconductivity with triplet pairing and since the discoveries of superconductivity in uranium ferromagnets they were considered as equal spin pairing superconductors similar to $^3$He-A and $^3$He-A$_1$ superfluids.
 The pairing interaction in liquid helium is due to spin-fluctuation exchange, hence, it was quite natural to consider the same mechanism as the origin of superconductivity in uranium compounds.
 There was implied that they are fully itinerant ferromagnets and the same $5f$ electrons are responsible for ferromagnetism and superconductivity.
 Thus, practically in all publications the uranium ferromagnet superconductors were considered in frame of theory of the isotropic Fermi liquid with ferromagnetism induced by the Landau-Stoner interaction between electrons (one can find the list of corresponding references in review \cite{Aoki11}).
 This beautiful theoretical model is reasonable for $^3$He.
 But in relation to the uranium compounds its applicability is quite doubtful in view of significant crystallographic and magnetic anisotropy, as well because of non-itinerant nature of magnetism in these materials.
-Leaving for following publications the superconducting properties we discuss here the long standing problem of magnetic excitations \cite{Huxley} which was one of many unresolved puzzles created in attempt to interpret observations in frame of the Fermi liquid approach.